 The first call to Washington Parks & People for help came in 2006 from frustrated neighbors in Columbia Heights.
 Chip Fawcett, the late chair of Parks & People and a lifelong champion of DC’s parks, saw the opportunity to transform the site into a lasting community green space.

 Thus began the creation of a coalition led by neighborhood residents, Parks & People, and many other partners including Ward 1 Council member Jim Graham.
 Determined and mobilized, they established a unified plan to transform this blighted vacant lot into an organic community farm featuring 16 raised-bed plots, a greenhouse, butterfly gardens, berry patches, native flowering & shade trees, green job training, and a learning & gathering space.
 For a while, the effort seemed hopeless due to more than 25 tax liens on the site, miring it in what appeared to be permanent limbo.
 It took special legislation by the DC Council coupled with massive legal efforts donated by a local law firm to wipe out the tax liens and at last deliver the site to community ownership.
 Even after community acquisition, the Green still faced entrenched illegal dumping and enforcement challenges, complex stormwater engineering requirements, and bureaucratic & permitting hurdles.

 Despite the long process, Washington Parks & People and the Columbia Heights community were persistent; this perseverance ultimately led to the successful opening of Columbia Heights Green on September 11, 2010.

-There’s a lot going on at the Green—in the 2019-20 season we built a new compost system, new beds for berries, a pavilion and kitchen area for workshops & cleaning produce, and a covered stage for hosting local artists!
+A lot is going on at the Green—in the 2019-20 season, we built a new compost system, new beds for berries, a pavilion and kitchen area for workshops & cleaning products, and a covered stage for hosting local artists!